Overview: Merger Control

 The Parties Test is satisfied if the parties jointly meet:

-Individual application of each threshold varies by jurisdiction, so consultation with expert local counsel is essential.
-To calculate revenues, generally the term includes the consolidated net sales to third-party customers made in the most recently completed financial year, allocated according to the location of the customer.
-Thus, in China the threshold will only be met by sales to third parties made to customers in mainland China (specifically excluding those in Hong Kong, Macao and Taiwan).
-By contrast, in India the CCI considers that all revenues generated by an Indian entity or subsidiary, including sales made intra-company to parent entities located in other countries, should be counted towards the thresholds.
+Individual application of each threshold varies by jurisdiction, so consultation with local counsel is essential.
+In calculating revenues, these generally include the consolidated net sales to third-party customers made in the most recently completed financial year, allocated according to the location of the customer.

 Certain jurisdictions also look to market thresholds to determine if filings are necessary.
-The introduction of a market share test presents significant difficulties, given that it presupposes a properly defined product and geographic market.
+The introduction of a market share test presents added complexities, given that it presupposes a properly defined product and geographic market.
 It is difficult to test the appropriateness of a definition without alerting a regulator to the potential notifiability of a transaction, which can be counterproductive as many conservative regulators will simply instruct parties to file regardless rather than sign off on a product market definition without an in-depth analysis.
-Of the mandatory, pre-closing filing jurisdictions in the Asia-Pacific region, only Taiwan and Vietnam9 rely on market share thresholds.
+Of the mandatory, pre-closing filing jurisdictions in the Asia-Pacific, only Taiwan and Thailand 16 rely on market share thresholds.

 In Taiwan, a mandatory pre-closing filing will be required where the combined firm will hold a market share of 33 per cent or more in a Taiwanese market, or where either the acquirer or target has an individual market share of 25 per cent or more in any particular market in Taiwan.
 However, the TFTC often uses idiosyncratic methods to calculate ‘markets’ for these jurisdictional purposes and will often classify products by customs codes and import categories rather than undertaking an economic market definition.